-In this article, you will discover a step by step guide on how to market your company through social media to get positive results in your marketing efforts.
+In this article, you will discover a step-by-step guide on how to market your business on social media to get positive results in your marketing efforts.

 1) Identifying Needs and Wants

 The buyer’s process always starts with information gathering.
-With social media, consumers can get instant results and recommendations from friends, families, and influencers.
+Social media allows consumers instant results and recommendations from friends, families, and influencers.

 It begins long before a decision is even made to buy something.
-A user will rarely log-in to Twitter or Facebook with the intent of purchasing something.
+A user will rarely log in to Twitter or Facebook to purchase something.

 It’s more of an environment of hanging out and catching up on the news—whether formal or personal news.

 However, within that environment exist brands with both organic and paid reach.
-If an ad or shared post happens to catch their attention, they can quickly grab product reviews and scroll through pictures.
+If an ad or shared post catches their attention, they can quickly grab product reviews and scroll through pictures.

 The information required to make a purchase decision is right at their fingertips and can speed up the buying process.

 Know your business’s overall needs and decide how you want to use social media to contribute to reaching them.
 Your strategy will help you see the results that you want to achieve.
 It will serve as your ultimate guide to creating your goals and KPIs.

 Your business goals will be worthless if you don’t have specific parameters that define when each is achieved.

-Let’s say you want to generate leads and sales to your business.
+Let’s say you want to generate leads and sales for your business.
 How many leads and sales do you need to make before considering your goal a success?